 - Adult fish, including fall-run Chinook salmon and O. mykiss (as determined by weir counts), were frequently observed in the vicinity of the La Grange powerhouse (883 observations during the consecutive five-week study period; 300 observations during the five three-day study period).
 Note that these observation events do not represent individual fish.
 For example, weir monitoring in the tailrace channel just downstream of the ARIS monitoring location estimated 60 adult salmon present during the five-week study period (TID/MID 2017a). - Mean hourly observations showed an increase of activity during the late morning and early afternoon hours throughout the five-week sampling period, and this pattern was consistent whether or not Unit 1 was operating.
 The hourly pattern was less consistent throughout the five three-day sampling periods with generally more activity from 0600 to 1200 hours, especially when Unit 1 was operating. - Proportional distributions of fish observations by size class indicated that the majority of fish were between 30-39 cm and 40-49 cm in estimated total length through all sample periods.
-Fish within the 50-59 cm size class were also observed. - The majority of observations occurred when Unit 1 was operational (62 percent during the consecutive five-week sample period and 90 percent during the five three-day sample periods). - The majority of observations throughout all sample periods and across operational condition were of fish detected beyond 0.6 m from the edge of the draft tube. - Five observations (one percent) of adult fish were detected below the draft tube when Unit 1 was off during the five-week sample period and no observations were detected below the draft tube when Unit 1 was off during the five three-day sample periods. - No adult fish were observed under the draft tube when Unit 1 was operational throughout all sample periods. - Study results (also corroborated by daily field observations from the Fish Presence and Stranding a [TID/MID 2017b]) indicate that there is no risk of fish entering unit draft tubes while in operation and furthermore, being injured as a result of being in contact with the turbine runners at La Grange Diversion Dam.
+Fish within the 50-59 cm size class were also observed. - The majority of observations occurred when Unit 1 was operational (62 percent during the consecutive five-week sample period and 90 percent during the five three-day sample periods). - The majority of observations throughout all sample periods and across operational condition were of fish detected beyond 0.6 m from the edge of the draft tube. - Five observations (one percent) of adult fish were detected below the draft tube when Unit 1 was off during the five-week sample period and no observations were detected below the draft tube when Unit 1 was off during the five three-day sample periods. - No adult fish were observed under the draft tube when Unit 1 was operational throughout all sample periods. - Study results (also corroborated by daily field observations from the Fish Presence and Stranding Assessment [TID/MID 2017b]) indicate that the risk of fish entering unit draft tubes while in operation and being injured by the turbine runners is extremely low.